 The variety of online services is endless.
 Whether you’re selling bespoke handmade clothing, cleaning services, organic cosmetics or affordable computer software, there’s room for every type of business.
 And chances are there’s a shop theme designed for your niche already.
 So, you only have to drag and drop your products into the site.
 What’s more, the online market makes it easier to bring in revenue and keep overheads down.
 Lemonstand E-Commerce reports that of the 12 million e-commerce sites online in the US, only 650,000 make less than $1000 per year.
 That’s less than 6%.

 In the United States, shopping online is becoming increasingly commonplace across all age groups.
 The U.S. Commerce Department reports the strongest year-over-year growth for U.S. e-commerce between the fourth quarter and 2017.
 In 2017, online customers spent $453.46 billion.
-This is a 16.0% increase from the $390.99 billion spent in e-commerce in 2016.
-And unsurprisingly, that’s projected to keep rising.
+This is a 16% increase from the $390.99 billion spent in e-commerce in 2016.
+And, no surprise, that’s projected to keep rising.

 In Europe as a whole, the e-commerce sector generates a whopping 534 billion euros every year.
-With the increasing popularity of online retail, the European market is a great opportunity for any English-speaking company to internationalise and extend its client base.
+With the increasing popularity of online retail, the European market is a great opportunity for an English-speaking company to internationalize and extend its client base.

 Depending on the product or service your company provides, it can be advantageous to offer a multilingual website.
 Our experience has proven that an e-commerce website translated into Spanish, Korean, Polish or any other target language can vastly increase sales.

 When translated and adapted by a professional translation agency, your website, marketing messages and transactional communications build trust, look professional and prove that you’re an international business.
 The fact is, people are accustomed to shopping online and buying from abroad.
 Nowadays, it’s totally normal for someone in Europe to order electronics from Asia.
 But they’ll only buy from sites that offer accurate information and look trustworthy.
 Clear, localized communications that feel ‘native’ are essential for building trust.